 HOMELAND SECURITY INVESTIGATIONS – HIS Homeland Security Investigations, based in Houston, is a branch of US Immigration and Customs Enforcement.
 It can "seize" web domains used by counterfeiters because ICANN, the international web domain registrar, is based in the US.
 URLs closed down – and which were selling fake cycle clothing and cycle frames from Specialized, Cervélo and Pinarello – included cyclingyong.com, samewood.com, ecyclingonline.com, cycleoutfit.com, ecyclingjerseys.com, bike-jersey.com, cycling-outfit.com, teamscycling.com, cycling-jersey.net and Yongcycling.com.
 Visitors to these sites now find a banner that notifies them of the seizure and highlights the federal crime of wilful copyright infringement.

-OFFICE OF THE UNITED STATES TRADE REPRESENTATIVE - USTR The Office of the US Trade Representative publishes the Notorious Markets List, an annual report on the online and physical marketplaces that reportedly engage in and facilitate copyright piracy and trademark counterfeiting.
-Alibaba sites were removed from the Notorious Markets List in 2013 and have not reappeared.
+OFFICE OF THE UNITED STATES TRADE REPRESENTATIVE – USTR The Office of the US Trade Representative publishes the Notorious Markets List, an annual report on the online and physical marketplaces that reportedly engage in and facilitate copyright piracy and trademark counterfeiting.
+Alibaba sites were removed from the Notorious Markets List in 2013 but were then placed back on the list in 2016.

 EUROPEAN UNION INTELLECTUAL PROPERTY OFFICE – EUIPO The European Union Intellectual Property Office, in partnership with the European Patent Office, operates IP Key, which includes in-depth studies, peer to peer exchanges, development of databases and tools, seminars, workshops, training and high-level events to do with IP.
 It is managed by the Beijing-based Technical Experts’ Team with back-up from the IP Key Action Team at EUIPO’s headquarters in Alicante, Spain.